mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Having Your Central Venous Catheter Inserted
 On or before Day −4, you and your caregiver will come to MSKCC's Interventional Radiology department at the main hospital to have a central venous catheter inserted into the wall of your chest.

-#### What is a Central Venous Catheter?
+#### What Is a Central Venous Catheter?
 Why Do I Need One?
-A central venous catheter is a tube inserted into a large vein near your collarbone.
-On the outside of your body the catheter divides into 2 or 3 smaller tubes called "lumens."
+A central venous catheter is a tube that is inserted into a large vein near your collarbone.
+On the outside of your body, the catheter divides into 2 or 3 smaller tubes called lumens.

-A central venous catheter allows your healthcare team to give you medicine, fluids, electrolytes, blood transfusions and chemotherapy without the need to stick you repeatedly with a needle.
+A central venous catheter allows your healthcare team to give you medication, fluids, electrolytes, blood transfusions, and chemotherapy without having to keep sticking you repeatedly with a needle.
 Having a catheter will make your treatment much more comfortable.

-The catheter will stay in your body throughout your treatment and is usually removed around twelve days after you receive your stem cell transplant.
+The catheter will stay in your body throughout your treatment and is usually removed around 12 days after you receive your stem cell transplant.

 #### Before Your Catheter is Inserted
-Your BMT Nurse Coordinator will work with you to schedule the insertion of your catheter.
+Your nurse coordinator will work with you to schedule the insertion of your catheter.

-In the days leading up to the insertion of your catheter you shouldn't take aspirin, any products that contain aspirin, or vitamin E. You should also tell your doctor if you are taking any blood thinners or any medication for diabetes.
+In the days leading up to the insertion of your catheter, don't take aspirin, any products that contain aspirin, or vitamin E. You should also tell your doctor if you are taking any blood thinners or any medication for diabetes.

-In the days leading up to the insertion of your catheter you should call your doctor if you develop any illness.
+In the days leading up to the insertion of your catheter, you should call your doctor if you develop any illness.
 This includes a fever, cold, flu, or sore throat.

-If you have been told to be on a clear liquid diet before your catheter is inserted you shouldn't eat any solid food after midnight the night before the procedure and you should continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.
+If you have been told to be on a clear liquid diet before your catheter is inserted don't eat any solid food after midnight the night before the procedure.
+Continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.
 Your healthcare team will let you know if this applies to you.

 #### The Day Your Catheter is Inserted
-The catheter will be inserted at our Surgical Day Hospital.
+Your catheter will be inserted at our Surgical Day Hospital (SDH).
 You will probably already be staying in a hotel or apartment within walking distance of MSKCC's main hospital.
-If you are not already living locally then you you should arrange transportation between your lodging and the surgical day hospital.
+If you are not already living locally, then you you should arrange transportation between your lodging and the SDH.

-You should report to the Surgical Day Hospital several hours before the procedure is scheduled to take place.
-This will allow the medical team to evaluate you and make sure everything is in order before they insert the catheter.

 On the morning of the procedure you may shower, but you shouldn't apply any creams or lotions to your body.
 Take any medications you've been instructed to take.

-If you wear contact lenses you should wear glasses on the day your catheter is inserted.
+If you wear contact lenses, you should wear glasses on the day your catheter is inserted.
 If you don't own glasses then bring a container for your contact lenses to the hospital with you.

 You and your caregiver should leave all valuables, including jewelry, at home.
 Bring only your medications and the money you need for the day to the hospital.

+You should report to the SDH several hours before your procedure is scheduled to take place.
+This will allow your medical team to evaluate you and make sure everything is in order before they insert your catheter.

 Enter the hospital through the main entrance at 1275 York Avenue.
 Take the M elevators at the top of the escalator to the 2<span class="superscript">nd</span> floor.
-As you step off the elevator, enter the double doors to the Surgical Day Hospital.
+As you step off the elevator, enter the double doors to the SDH.
 Check in at the desk.
 Please arrive on time.

-In the Surgical Day Hospital you will change into a gown, robe, and slippers.
-When you are ready, you will be taken to Interventional Radiology.
+You will change into a gown, robe, and slippers.
+When you are ready, you will be taken to the Interventional Radiology Department.

 #### The Procedure
 <img src="/g/figs/opbmt_fig_cvc.jpg" class="fig"/>
 <span class="caption">Fig N: A small area of your chest will be numbed.
-One or two small incisions are made and your catheter will be inserted.</span>
+1 or 2 small incisions will be made and your catheter will be inserted.</span>

-<p class="outstanding">Some patients receive tunneled catheters, others are non-tunneled.
-We want to come up with a description of the catheter fitting that is general, then refer the patient to more detailed information in an accompanying guide.</p>

-The placement of the catheter should take about 30 minutes.
-First, an IV line will be started and you will be given medication through your IV line to make you sleepy.
+The placement of your catheter should take about 30 minutes.
+First, an IV line will be started and you will be given medication through the line to make you sleepy.
 Your blood pressure, heart rate, breathing, and oxygen levels will be monitored during your procedure.

 A small area near your collarbone will be numbed with a local anesthetic.
-Depending on the type of catheter recommended for you either one or two small incisions (surgical cuts) will be made near your collarbone, usually at the base of your neck.
+Depending on the type of catheter recommended for you, either one or two small incisions (surgical cuts) will be made near your collarbone, usually at the base of your neck.
 These incisions will be used to gain access to a vein where the catheter will be inserted.

-Once the catheter has been inserted into your chest the incisions near will be stitched closed.
-The stitches will be absorbed and will not need to be removed.
+Once your catheter has been inserted into your chest the incisions near will be stitched closed.
+The stitches will be absorbed into your body and will not need to be removed.
 The outside of your incision will be covered with strips of adhesive tape.
 Your catheter will be stitched to your skin at the point where it exits your body so that it will stay in position.
 You will be able to see this thread around your catheter.
 <img src="/g/figs/opbmt_fig_cvcinplace.jpg" class="fig"/>
-<span class="caption">Fig N: Once the catheter has been inserted it will exit your chest wall and split into a number of "lumens" - tubes that allow your medical team to access your blood, give you fluids, infusions etc.</span>
+<span class="caption">Fig N: Once the catheter has been inserted, it will exit your chest wall and split into a number of lumens - tubes that allow your medical team to access your blood, give you fluids, infusions, etc.</span>

 #### After Your Catheter Has Been Inserted
-After your catheter has been inserted you will be monitored in the Surgical Day Hospital for 2-3 hours before being allowed to return to your hotel or apartment.
+After your catheter has been inserted you will be monitored in the SDH for 2 to 3 hours before being allowed to return to your hotel or apartment.

 You will need to leave the dressings covering the incision near your collarbone in place and dry for <span class="outstanding notblock">48 hours</span>.
 You can remove these dressings after two days and can leave the site of the incision open to the air.
 The strips of adhesive tape that cover the incision should be left in place until they start to peel off.
 This should happen about 3 to 5 days after your catheter is inserted.